Thomas-Teo/Pokedex/README.md

 ## Functionality

-:heavy_check_mark: `Funcionalidade 1:` Busca Pokemon por Número ou Nome.
+:heavy_check_mark: `Funcionalidade 1:` Search Pokemon by Number or Name.

-:heavy_check_mark: `Funcionalidade 2:` Mostra seu Tipo, Habilidades, Movimentos e Atributos Base.
+:heavy_check_mark: `Funcionalidade 2:` Shows your Type, Abilities, Moves, and Base Attributes.

 ## Tools used